mstksg/inCode/copy/entries/singletons-2.md

 Much more convenient, because *we already have a `Door`!*  And we don't have to re-implement one like we did for our original `SomeDoor` -- all of our original code works directly!

+The secret ingredient here is the `Sing s` we store inside `MkSomeDoor` -- it gives our pattern matchers the ability to deduce the `s` type.

 ### The Link